-The champion saw its lead cut at the top of the Premier League to five points after title rival City eased its way to a 4-0 victory against West Brom on Wednesday.Ryan Giggs has urged Manchester United to recover quickly from its surprise defeat at Wigan Athletic and has highlighted the importance of securing six points from their next two games.
+The champions saw their lead cut at the top of the Premier League to five points after title rivals City eased their way to a 4-0 victory against West Brom on Wednesday

 Sir Alex Ferguson's side saw their eight-point lead at the top of the Premier League reduced to five after the 1-0 loss at the DW Stadium on Wednesday, while Manchester City eased their way to a 4-0 victory over West Brom.

-Giggs praised Wigan for its display against United on Wednesday evening but admitted the champion struggled for fluidity throughout the contest.
+Giggs praised Wigan for their display against United on Wednesday evening but admitted the champions struggled for fluidity throughout the contest.